Public and Patient Involvement (PPI) Research Unit

 3) support WHO activities for evidence production and synthesis e.g. through the Health Evidence Network (HEN) reports.

-See our completed HEN report on the public health implications of the diversity of definitions for migrants here.
+See completed 2016 HEN report on the public health implications of the diversity of definitions for migrants here.

 Principal Investigator: Professor Ailish Hannigan, UL